smh-samantha/smh-samantha/README.md

 Whenever else I can, I'm a Freelance Developer.

-#### Projects in Motion
+### Projects in Motion 🌀

-- Freelance Website Overhaul
+- **Freelance Website Overhaul:** I'm currently working on a complete website overhaul, covering everything from designing its look and feel to building and testing.
-- Cross-Platform Calendar
+- **Cross-Platform Calendar:** A calendar application that will serve as a conglomerate of my organisational diaries - without all the extra clutter and frills in the latest scheduling applications.
-- IDE Overlay Application
+- **IDE Overlay Application:**

-### 🚀 Other interests
+### Other interests 🚀